 'Odd Space', Hewing Wittare, Ashdown Crescent, London, February 2018;

 ‘The World Transformed’, Labour Party Conference, Brighton, September 2017;

 ‘Hitch: By The People for The People’, Artefacto Art Space, London, August - September 2017;

 ‘The People Present: Our Hitch’, St John’s Church, Leytonstone, London, August 2017;

 ‘The Little Big E10 Art Fair’, Norlington Road Studios, London, July 2017;

 ‘Invisible Numbers’, Winns Gallery, London, June 2017.

-Hosting workshops is a key part of exhibiting Hannah's work as a means of developing practice and skills-sharing with participants, including applique, mini-banner making, large-scale banner making for the 100 Years/Suffragette Celebration, to MA students at National College of Art & Design, Dublin and, the ‘Mega Cross-stitch Challenge’ weekend-long workshop for the Barbican’s Walthamstow Garden Party.
+Hosting workshops is a key part of Hannah's work as a means of developing her practice and skills-sharing with participants, including applique and banner making.

 Email Hannah Ford

 Hannah set up the Fabric Reclaim & Reuse pathway in January 2018 with Forest Recycling Project, to work with volunteers, many who are marginalised, using the process of making with reclaimed fabric as an act of gaining confidence while understanding the benefits of recycling.
 You can join the pathway as a volunteer.
 See more www.frponline.org.uk on how to sign up.